Asthy247/My-Data-Science-Project-Portfolio/README.md

 **Key Contributions & Quantifiable Achievements:**

-**Medical Image Data Handling & Preprocessing**: Developed a comprehensive pipeline for ingesting and preprocessing medical image data (e.g., MRI scans).
+**Medical Image Data Handling & Preprocessing:** Developed a comprehensive pipeline for ingesting and preprocessing medical image data (e.g., MRI scans).
 This included noise reduction, image normalization, and resizing to prepare images for feature extraction.
 This rigorous preprocessing is crucial for optimizing feature quality by up to 20% (estimated) for subsequent analysis.

-**Advanced Feature Extraction using Multi-Domain Filtering:** Implemented and applied various state-of-the-art image processing filters to extract distinct features from brain scans, crucial for identifying potential tumor regions. **This included:**
+**Advanced Feature Extraction using Multi-Domain Filtering:** Implemented and applied various state-of-the-art image processing filters to extract distinct features from brain scans, crucial for identifying potential tumor regions, including:

 **Edge Detection (e.g., Prewitt Filter):** Clearly highlighting boundaries and intricate structures, as demonstrated by the side-by-side visualization of original vs. edge-detected images.